 By way of explanation, Police Scotland record crimes using the Scottish Government Justice Department crime classification codes.
-In this case, the classification would be Theft of/from a Motor Vehicle.
-Therefore the only way to provide an accurate response to your request would be to manually examine each and every one of the relevant crime reports to establish what type of vehicle was involved and then extract the additional details of your request.
-Unfortunately, whilst information regarding the type of vehicle stolen and other items taken is recorded in each case, the only way to access this data is via each individual crime report.
+In this case, the classifications would be all classifications of Theft and Housebreaking.
+Therefore the only way to provide an accurate response to your request would be to manually examine each and every one of the relevant crime reports to establish what was stolen in relation to your question.
+Unfortunately, whilst information regarding items stolen is recorded in each case, the only way to access this data is via each individual crime report.
 Therefore given the volume of reports this is an exercise which would far exceed the cost limit set out in the Fees Regulations.